zifeishan/capital-crunch/proposal/src/proposal.md

 # Evaluation

 We will evaluate our models based on ground truth investments.
 Specifically, we hold out a fraction of training examples, and predict these relations and get measures including precision and recall.
 We may want to define our own measure to encourage aggressive predictions and punish false negatives more than false positives.

-Another measure to try is the accuracy in top-K prediction: we hope to get a trained system where the most confident predictions are very likely to be true.
+Another measure to try is the accuracy of top-K prediction: we hope to get a trained system where the most confident predictions are very likely to be true.